zenan-xu/zenan-xu.github.io/notes/4_intellij-idea.md

 ### Open declaration source in the same tab
 Uncheck `Enable preview tab` in the settings of project view

+### Resolve `Symbol ... is inaccessible from here`
+Java | Javadoc | Declaration has problems in Javadoc references

+Uncheck `Report inaccessible sympols`
 ## Plugins
 - Pokemon progress
 - GitHub Copilot